e-sensing/sits/README.md

 ### Obtaining SITS

-SITS is currently available on github, as follows:
+SITS is currently available on github:

 ``` r
 # Please install the `sits` package from github